 How to Turn Tough Conversations Into Learning Opportunities

-How can you master the art of the tough conversation?
+Here's how to master the art of the tough conversation.

 1. Don't take it personally.

 What's the most important thing to remember?
 DON'T TAKE IT PERSONALLY!
 This isn't really about you.
 It's about them: their tangled up feelings, their difficulty controlling themselves, their immature ability to understand and express their emotions.
-When your daughter says "You NEVER understand!" try to hear that as information about her -- at this moment she feels like she's never understood -- rather than about you.
+When your child yells "You NEVER understand!" try to hear that as information about her -- at this moment she feels like she's never understood -- rather than about you.

 Taking it personally wounds you, which means you do what we all do when we’re hurt: either close off, or lash out, or both.
-Which just worsens a tough situation for all concerned.
+Which just makes the situation less safe and escalates the drama.
+Your goal is the opposite: Safety and Calm.
+That's where connection and learning can happen.

 2. Manage your own feelings and behavior.